Here’s something you never get taught in school:

 Don’t stop seeing your friends, too.
 Let them make you feel better.
 More often than not, it’s your friends that can give you comfort in this time of need.

-8. There’s no such thing as “closure.”
-Stop finding it.
+9. There’s no such thing as “closure.”
+Stop finding it

 “Getting closure” is perhaps one of the most overrated advice you can get.
 The truth is, there’s no such thing as getting some closure.

-It’s not a math equation you need solved.
+It’s not a math equation you need to be solved.
 Life just happens.
 People break up.

 The closest thing you get to closure is accepting the fact that the relationship is over and there is nothing more you can do about it.